emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 SIMs in FTM are also activated in any of the following scenarios:

 - SIM cards that never reached any threshold but are in FTM longer than the designated test period.
-By default, the test period is 180 days.
+For organizations created after July 23, 2023, the default test period is 180 days.
 - If the status of the device in the **Factory test** state is altered.
 - Running a reset connectivity.